Appearance

 - Articles 6–14 RMF — ICT risk management framework document, ICT security policies, vulnerability-management programme, change-management policy, identity-and-access policy, ICT asset inventory + dependency map (Article 8), BC/DR plan with test outputs, crisis-communication plan, post-incident review template.

-- Article 11(10) — aggregated annual cost / loss estimation methodology (per ESAs JC 2024-34) and reports under Article 11(11).
+- Article 11(10) — aggregated annual cost / loss estimation reported to the competent authority upon request, using the methodology of ESAs Joint Guideline JC 2024-34 (mandated by Article 11(11)).

 - Articles 17–23 incidents — incident-handling SOP, incident-classification methodology (per Delegated Regulation 2024/1772), executed Article 19(4) sequence (initial / intermediate / final using 2025/302 forms with 2025/301 content rules), authority feedback records.